RashiTripathi-06/STA-educational-tool/README.md

 EduSTA is a Python-based, beginner-friendly project that explains **Static Timing Analysis (STA)** by implementing it step-by-step in code.

-The project focuses on building intuition by modeling digital circuits as graphs and analyzing timing paths programmatically, similar to real-world STA engines, but simplified for learning.
+Built alongside coursework in Digital Design, this project goes beyond formulas to develop an implementation-level understanding of Static Timing Analysis by modeling digital circuits as graphs and analyzing timing paths programmatically, in a simplified form inspired by real STA tools.

 ## What is Static Timing Analysis (STA)?
 Static Timing Analysis is a method used in digital design to verify